 The distinction becomes clearer when you separate observed trading conditions from underlying balance sheet capacity.
 Market liquidity is visible in execution.
 Funding liquidity is visible through financing constraints.
 That difference is the core of the comparison.

-When the distinction matters most
+Why the distinction matters in market stress

-The comparison matters most when interpreting stress in financial markets.
+The distinction matters most when interpreting stress in financial markets.
 A sharp move in prices does not automatically mean funding is unavailable, just as tighter financing conditions do not always mean markets have already become disorderly.
 Understanding which layer is under pressure helps explain whether the issue is mainly one of tradability, financing, or an emerging interaction between both.

-That is also where the comparison ends.
 Market liquidity and funding liquidity can influence each other strongly, but they remain separate concepts with different mechanisms, different constraints, and different ways of showing stress.

 FAQ